Laci1953/Cowgol_on_CP_M/README.md

 Thus, those willing to develop programs written in Cowgol will have a simple-to-use, command-line facility that allows the compilation of Cowgol sources and the construction of the final executable.

+This development environment also allows the construction of programs by combining Cowgol, C and Z80 assembler sources.

 A small Cowgol programming language manual is included.

 Also, a small User manual for this development environment is included.

-To compile or to build an executable, on CP/M, starting from Cowgol source files (and, optionally, C & assembler files), the following command is used:
+To compile or to build an executable, on CP/M, starting from Cowgol source files (and, optionally, C & assembler files), the following command must be used:

 COWGOL [-B] [-C] [-Mfile] [-Lfile] [-Tfile] [-O] [-S] [-X] file1.ext ... [ filen.ext ]